-It's explained in the first episode that the island of St Marie was a former French overseas territory that was transferred to the British at some point in history.
+It's explained in the first episode that the island of Saint Marie is a former French overseas territory that was transferred to the British in the 1970s.
 This gives a basis for having a British Police officer working on the island.
-However the police insignia still clearly show's the French flag, the vehicles are all left hand drive and the car number plates all show the 'F' euro symbol for France along with the department number for the French Overseas Department of Guadalupe.
-If the island was now British then it's highly unlikely it would still have French registered cars.
-British overseas territories aren't treated as part of the UK/EU, unlike French overseas departments which are effectively just another part of France.
-We also see a lot of reference to Guadalupe, which IS a French overseas territory, it's unlikely the 'British' Police of St Marie would be an extension of the 'French' police.
+However, the police insignia still clearly show the French flag, the vehicles are all left-hand drive, and the car number plates all show the 'F' Euro symbol for France along with the département number for the French Overseas Department of Guadaloupe.
+If the island is now British, then it's highly unlikely it would still have French-registered cars.
+British overseas territories are not always treated as part of the UK, unlike French overseas départements, which are effectively just another part of France.
+In addition, the (nominally-British) police on Saint Marie sent evidence of the homicide to labs on Guadeloupe, which IS a French overseas territory; it's unlikely the British Police of Saint Marie would utilize resources of an extension of the French police.
 See more

 [Dwayne is on the phone with a contact in London, to find out more about DI Poole

 Come on, Darleen, you've got to have something on him.
 Because you've read his file!
 There's got to be some dirt.
 I'll take you to the Bay Cove.
 So that's it?
 Okay, bye.

 [Dwayne hangs up the phone

 His department threw a party for him when he left.

 No. They threw the party after he'd gone.

 performed by Lowell 'Sly' Dunbar See more